AustinCodingAcademy/advanced-express-practice/README.md

 * Import and use the controller functions in the appropiate Router

 # Part 4 - Database
-* In server/index.js, import and use mongoose.
+* DONE In server/index.js, import and use mongoose.
 Connect to a database "advanced-express-practice"
-* Create the mongoose models for Contact, Vehicle, Comment Product
+* DONE Create the mongoose models for Contact, Vehicle, Comment, and Product
-* CommentModel - body
-* ContactModel - name, occupation, avatar
-* VehicleModel - year, make, model
-* ProductModel - name, description
+* DONEN CommentModel - body, ContactModel - name, occupation, avatar, VehicleModel - year, make, model, ProductModel - name, descrp
 * Change the code in the controllers to use the Models instead of hard coded arrays

 ### Points